NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Employers should include workers’ comp notice requirements in their employee handbook so workers know exactly what to do after they get hurt or sick.

-It varies by state, but a business generally has between one and three years after an employee injury or illness to submit a claim to their insurance provider.
+Claim deadlines also vary by state, but businesses may have anywhere from one to three years to submit a claim to the insurance provider.

-How do I file a Workers’ Compensation claim with NEXT?
+How do I file a Workers’ Compensation claim with ERGO NEXT?

-If you or your employees have a work-related injury or illness and you have a NEXT workers’ compensation policy, follow these three steps:
+If you or one of your employees has a work-related injury or illness and you have an ERGO NEXT workers’ compensation policy, here’s how to start the claims process:

 2. Talk to our adjuster.

-If the claim is approved, NEXT will help pay for treatment, lost wages and any other approved benefits in your policy.
+If the claim is approved, ERGO NEXT may help cover treatment, lost wages and other eligible benefits based on your policy.

-How NEXT helps protect your small business with Workers’ Comp coverage
+How ERGO NEXT helps protect your small business with Workers’ Comp

 If you have questions, our licensed, U.S.-based insurance professionals are available to help.